Learn state of the art chronological tools in one of the most dynamic archaeological environments in Asia.

 3) Carry out up-to-date synthesis and modelling of those dates in relation to the cultural processes demonstrated in the archaeological record (e.g. Oxcal)

 4) Investigate aspects of palaeodiet revealed in isotopic analysis carried out in tandem with radiocarbon dating.
-Including the use of the Bayesian mixing modelling tool FRUITS.
+Including the use of the Bayesian mixing models.

-• Apply for Degree of Doctor of Philosophy in Archaeology
+• Apply for Degree of Doctor of Philosophy in Geosciences

 • State ‘QUADRAT DTP’ as Intended Source of Funding